Welcome to part II! This won’t make any sense without reading part I so do that if you didn’t already.

 Well there’s a small exception: assume that we added a whole new

-abstract syntax construction of type Kind → Item
+abstract syntax construction of type Kind → Item, which uses both

 singular and plural in one sentence!